30+ Google Revenue Statistics 2023 Annual Revenue, Segmentation and Yearly Profit

 Alphabet, the parent company of Google, has expanded consistently.

 Over the past ten years, Alphabet, the parent company of Google, has expanded consistently.
-Alphabet revenue for the twelve months ending June 30, 2022 was $278.139B, a 26.27% increase year-over-year.
+Alphabet’s revenue for the twelve months ending June 30, 2023, was $289.531 billion with a 4.1% increase year-over-year.

 (Source: Macro Trends)